atlopes/xml/xml-security.md

 - [GUID](https://www.bitbucket.org/atlopes/GUID "GUID")
 - [URL](https://www.bitbucket.org/atlopes/url "URL")

 XMLSecurity requires a crypto library to provide the encryption and hashing functions.
-For the moment, the RSA and Cert components of Chilkat are being used, but in the future other providers may be added to the set.
+For the moment, the RSA, Crypto and Cert components of Chilkat are being used, but in the future other providers may be added to the set.